-A person is considered contagious and can spread the influenza virus up to one (1) day before the onset of symptoms during the incubation period with a communicability of 3 to 7 days from clinical onset of symptoms.8 Heymann, 19th edition states; "The average incubation period is 1-2 days and the period of communicability is greatest in the first 3-5 days of illness but can last up to 10 days or longer in immune-compromised persons".
-Persons with sub-clinical infection are also capable of spreading the infection.2 Influenza symptoms usually come on suddenly and may include any of the following signs and symptoms:
+A person is considered contagious and can spread the influenza virus up to one (1) day before the onset of symptoms during the incubation period with a communicability of 3 to 7 days from clinical onset of symptoms.
+Heymann, 19th edition states; "The average incubation period is 1-4 days (on average 2 days) and the period of communicability is greatest in the first 3-5 days of illness but can last up to 10 days or longer in immune-compromised persons".
+Persons with sub-clinical infection are also capable of spreading the infection.
+Influenza symptoms usually come on suddenly and may include any of the following signs and symptoms: